wookey-project/wookeypedia/sphinx/source/tataouine/dependencies.rst

 .. warning:: Update the setenv.sh JAVA_SC_SDK variable with the path of the SDK you
              wish to use

+.. note:: When using the JCOP J3D081 Javacard (see :ref:`javacard`), use the SDK 3.0.3

 .. danger:: Building the external tools requires at least *openjdk*, *maven*
             and *ant*.